 A computer-based citizen science workshop with students contributing to a real science project by classifying Moon craters.

-Alternative workshop sessions include Lunar Literacy (making links between the Moon and everyday language), Moon Games (KS1 only), dating the Moon using radioactive decay (from KS3), and sketching Moon creators from pictures captured using the Lunar Reconnaissance Orbiter.
+Alternative workshop sessions include Lunar Literacy and Moon Games (from KS1), Dating the Moon and Lunar Artwork (from KS3).
 Activities can be tailored to suit age and ability.

-The cost for an Apollo Mission Day is:
+The cost for our Apollo Mission Day is:

 Price includes all materials and specialist equipment.